internetofvoice/vsms-skeleton/README.md

 export APP_ENV="dev"
 ```

-When doing so, you may set environment dependent configurations in `/app/config/settings.php` and Skill IDs in your
+When doing so, you may set environment dependent configurations in `/app/config/settings.php` and application IDs in
-skill controller(s).
+your skill controller(s).
 If you do not want to use this feature, set your configurations for the default *prod*.

 Environments enable you for instance to skip request certificate validation (see `/app/config/settings.php`)
 and thus to send test / fake requests to your app.
 Please do *not* disable the validation in your production version,